Postage Stamp Planes PS5562-2

 |Martin B-26B Marauder|| ||6.25"|| ||8"|

-PLEASE NOTE: This item has a planned arrival date of May 2021 and is only available for PRE-ORDER at this time.
+PLEASE NOTE: This item is not currently in stock and has a planned arrival date of July 2021.

 - Orders are not shipped until complete.
 If you wish to receive in-stock items prior to pre-ordered items, you must place separate orders.